-Integrating distributed energy resources (DER) into the grid presents both challenges and opportunities for the electric power industry.
-This requires changes to traditional business models, strategic partnerships and regulatory reforms – all while maintaining reliability and security of the grid.
-To fully optimize the power grid, we need to play a role in how these technologies are integrated.
+Integrating distributed energy resources (DERs) into the grid presents both challenges and opportunities for the electric power industry.
+This requires changing the traditional business models, forming strategic partnerships and regulatory reform – all while maintaining the reliability and security of the grid.

-DERs are smaller power sources that can work together – such as advanced renewable technology, small natural gas-fueled engines, turbines and fuel cells – to meet demand.
-Widespread deployment of DERs requires planning and coordination to integrate them with the grid.
-These are often deployed as demand-side technologies by our customers.
+These smaller power sources can work together – such as advanced renewable technology, small natural gas-fueled engines, turbines and fuel cells – to meet energy and demand.
+Widespread deployment of DERs requires planning and coordination to integrate them with the rest of the power grid.
+These are often deployed as demand-side installations by our commercial customers and can potentially provide benefits for the grid and customers.

-Large industrial and commercial customers have been the early adopters of local generation, where energy managers want more control over their systems, lower costs and increased reliability of the power that drives their businesses and keeps them competitive.
-The economics of local generation, particularly private solar, continue to improve, increasing their adoption rate.
+Many of our large commercial and industrial (C&I) customers have been early adopters of local generation.
+These users want more control over their systems, as well as lower costs and increased reliability of the power that drives their businesses and keeps them competitive.
+As the economics of DERs, such as private solar, continues to improve, C&I customers are increasing their adoption rate.